conjuredbytes/conjuredbytes.github.io/contact.md

 You can reach me via email at [contact@ethandewey.com](mailto:contact@ethandewey.com), on Twitter [@conjuredbytes](https://twitter.com/conjuredbytes), or on GitHub [@edewey](https://github.com/edewey).

-You can also subscribe to this blog via RSS at {{ site.baseurl }}/feed.xml.
+You can also subscribe to this blog via RSS at [https://ethandewey.com/feed.xml](https://ethandewey.com/feed.xml).